 Checking the Costs

 Before you decide on which of the retirement communities you want to live in, you need to understand the costs involved.
 You may be required to purchase a membership to live within the community and this is unlikely to be cheap.
+There may be upfront entrance fees to consider when moving into a senior retirement community.
+There are also monthly fees that residents or their families will be required to pay, so it is important to budget for the expense.

 The required fees will be used to pay for maintenance, management, and cover the costs of the amenities in the community.
 You need to be sure that these fees are going to be within your budget.